Introduction to SLC 500 Data Tables

 Think of the B3 file as “Internal Coils”.
 When a certain condition is met, such as “Guard Doors Closed”, a bit is set.
-The programmer declares what each bit is used for.
-This bit can then be used through out the project, anytime we need to know if all doors are closed, or if a door is open.
+The programmer declares what they will use each bit for.
+They will use this bit through out the project, anytime we need to know if all doors are shut, or if a door is open.

 T4 — Timer File

-The timer file is used with the timer instructions, such as TON, RTO, and TOF.
+We use the timer file for timer instructions, such as TON, RTO, and TOF.
 Each element of the timer file contains an EN (Enable Bit), TT (Timer Timing bit), and DN (Done bit).
 Each element also stores the PRE (preset) and ACC (Accumulated value).

 Here is an example of how a timer might be used in logic.

-The Counter file is used with counter instructions such as the CTU (Count Up) and CTD (Count Down).
+We use the counter file with counter instructions such as the CTU (Count Up) and CTD (Count Down).
 Each element of the counter file contains the following members:

 - CU — This is the “enable” bit for the CTU instruction.